krateoplatformops/azure-pricing-rest-dynamic-controller-plugin/README.md

 4. [Configuration](#configuration)

 ## Overview
 This module is an API-Wrapper for the [rest-dynamic-controller](https://github.com/krateoplatformops/rest-dynamic-controller) that allows the utilization of the [Kubernetes Operator Generator](https://github.com/krateoplatformops/oasgen-provider/) to collect information from a REST API.
 In this instance, we are collecting pricing data from the Azure API, however, the Azure pricing API returns a nested object, which is difficult to manage automatically.
-This simple plugin unwraps the nested object and then returns it, without any other modification.
+This simple plugin unwraps the nested object, finds the object with the maximum unit price value and then returns it, without any other modification.

 ## Architecture
 In the diagram, this component is the `DataPresentationProvider` (in this specific instance, the provider is Azure).